Registration and FAQs

 Your child may drop-in to Early Care or Eday as needed, for the rate of $15 an hour.

 Prior to 6:00 pm, late fees for picking up after your contracted eday time will result in a fee of $15/hour.
-Late pick up after 6:15 pm will result in a fees that increase exponentially over time.
+Late pick up after 6:15 pm will result in a fee that will increase exponentially over time.

 What is the swimming program?